inlab-geo/cofi/docs/introduction.rst

 - :code:`BaseProblem` defines three things: 1) the forward problem; 2) model parameter
-  space (the unknowns); and 3) options specific to type of inverse problem you are trying to solve, such as the definition of an objective function for optimisation.
+  space (the unknowns); and 3) options specific to type of inverse problem you are trying to solve, such as the definition of an objective function for optimization.
 - :code:`InversionOptions` describes details about how one wants to run the inversion, including the inversion approach, backend tool and solver-specific parameters.
 - :code:`Inversion` can be seen as an inversion engine that takes in the above two as information,